ruippeixotog/facebook-hacker-cup-2013/README.md

-# Solutions to Facebook Hacker Cup 2013 problems
+# Facebook Hacker Cup 2013

-This repository contains solutions to [Facebook Hacker Cup 2013][1] problems.
-These solutions are provided "as is".
-I give no guarantees that they will work as expected.
+This repository contains my solutions to the problems from [Facebook Hacker Cup 2013][1].
+These solutions are provided "as is" - I give no guarantees that they will work as expected.

-## Problems status
+## Problems Solved

-Here is a list of the problems currently in this repository.
-Problems marked with ✓ are done, while problems with ✗ are not complete and/or aren't efficient enough.
+The following is the list of the problems solved.
+Each problem identifier is specified between round brackets.
+Problems marked with ✓ are done, while problems with ✗ are not complete or aren't efficient enough for the problem's limits.

 ### Qualification Round